Miss World 2005

 Miss World 2005, the 55th edition of the Miss World pageant, was held on 10 December 2005 at the Crown of Beauty Theatre in Sanya, China.

 María Julia Mantilla of Peru crowned her successor Unnur Birna Vilhjálmsdóttir of Iceland.
 102 contestants from all over the world competed for the crown.
 All contestants competed in three "fast track" events, Beach Beauty, Miss Talent, and Beauty With a Purpose contests.
 The winner of each competition immediately became one of the fifteen pageant semi-finalists.
 She became the third Icelandic woman to win Miss World since Hólmfríður Karlsdóttir in Miss World 1985 and Linda Pétursdóttir in Miss World 1988.
+The first and second runners-up for this year's edition was Mexico's Dafne Molina Lona and Puerto Rico's Ingrid Marie Rivera.

 Selection of participants

 Replacements

 Miss South Africa 2005, Claudia Henkel was unable to participate because she had to crown her successor 2 days after the Miss World 2005 contest.
 She was replaced by Dhiveja Sundrum.

-Miss Thailand World 2005, Angela “Aschara” McKay resigned her title just 10 days after winning because she wanted to pursue her studies and modeling work in New York City. the first runner-up of Miss Thailand World 2005, Sirinda “Cindy” Jensen took over the Miss Thailand World 2005 title.
+Miss Thailand World 2005, Angela "Aschara" McKay resigned her title just 10 days after winning because she wanted to pursue her studies and modeling work in New York City. the first runner-up of Miss Thailand World 2005, Sirinda "Cindy" Jensen took over the Miss Thailand World 2005 title.